 - Recommended Source: OpenWrt Firmware Selector

-- Supported Versions: OpenWrt 24.10.x.
+- Supported Versions: OpenWrt 24.10.x and newer official releases.

 WRTune follows the official OpenWrt administrative standard.